We understand aphasia.

 Talking can be frustrating so relax!

 Find quiet corners for conversation

-Do discuss all this with your speech and language therapist, your friends and family.
+Discuss with your speech and language therapist, your friends and family.

-Make use of our free “Emergency Aphasia Card” for those challenging communication situations.
+Use an “Emergency Aphasia Card” for those challenging communication situations.